National Dish Greece: Zambonopita (Recipe)

 Step-by-step instructions

-- Roll out the puff pastry and cut it into squares.
+- Roll out the pastry and cut into squares of about 12 cm.

-- Spoon a portion of the filling into the centre of each square and fold the edges together.
+- Place a spoonful of filling on each and fold into triangles, pressing the edges firmly.

 Gluten-free / lactose-free version